algoyounes/circuit-breaker/README.md

 ## Usage

-You can manage specific services with granular control using the `forService(...)` method:
+You can manage specific services with granular control using the `forService(...)` method. the `service-name` parameter is a unique identifier key for your service, ensuring its circuit breaker configuration is isolated from other services.
 ```php
 $circuit = $this->circuitManager->forService('service-name');
 ```

+> [!TIP]
+> Use the unique `service-name` key across your application to consistently reference the same circuit configuration _(e.g., 'payment-service', ...)_

 ### Custom Callbacks
 You can define callbacks for key circuit states: